fastai/fastpages/_posts/2020-11-02-codespaces.md

 2. Launch two additional applications: a Jupyter Notebook server on port 8080 and a docs site on port 4000.
 3. Automatically update the docs and modules every time I make a change to a Jupyter notebook.

 This is just the tip of the iceberg.
-There are additional utilities for [writing and executing tests](https://nbdev.fast.ai/test.html), [diffing notebooks](https://nbdev.fast.ai/sync.html#Diff-notebook---library), [special flags](https://nbdev.fast.ai/magic_flags.html#How-do-comment-flags-correspond-to-magic-flags?) for hiding, showing, and collapsing cells in the docs, as well as [git hooks](https://nbdev.fast.ai/cli.html#nbdev_install_git_hooks) for further automation.
+There are additional utilities for [writing and executing tests](https://nbdev.fast.ai/test.html), [diffing notebooks](https://nbdev.fast.ai/sync.html#Diff-notebook---library), [special flags](https://nbdev.fast.ai/magic_flags.html#How-do-comment-flags-correspond-to-magic-flags?) for hiding, showing, and collapsing cells in the generated docs, as well as [git hooks](https://nbdev.fast.ai/cli.html#nbdev_install_git_hooks) for automation.
 This and more functionality is covered in [the nbdev docs](https://nbdev.fast.ai/).

 ## Give It A Try For Yourself